Tina Modotti: In popular culture

 Modotti was portrayed by Ashley Judd in the 2002 film Frida, about fellow artist Frida Kahlo.
 2018 announcement by AG Studios, England to make a TV mini-series titled Radical Eye: The Life and Times of Tina Modotti, creatively helmed by Paula Alvarez Vaccaro and starring Monica Bellucci.

+Google Doodles honored Modotti on what would have been her 121st birthday, showing on August 16, 2017.
+The doodle appears on Mexico's Google webpage.